 Frequently Asked Questions About New York Divorce Law

-Yes, New York is primarily a no-fault divorce state as of 2019.
+Yes.
+New York has been a no-fault divorce state since 2010.
 Under DRL §170(7), either spouse can obtain a divorce on the ground of the irretrievable breakdown of the marriage for a period of at least six months.
 This is the most common ground for divorce in New York today and does not require proof of wrongdoing by the other spouse.

 While adultery is still a valid fault-based ground for divorce in New York under DRL §170(1), it generally does not affect the division of marital property unless the court finds that one spouse dissipated marital assets in the course of the affair (for example, spending large sums of marital money on an affair partner).
 Under DRL §236B (equitable distribution), property is divided fairly but not necessarily equally based on several factors.